Daniel Sadananda: Honorary initiatives

 As an ecclesiastical figure, Sadananda was a member of the Dialogue Commission between the Vatican and the World Alliance of Reformed Churches He attended Commission meetings and presented papers at Amsterdam, Netherlands 1999, Rome, Italy 2000, Cape Town, South Africa 2001, Belfast, Northern Ireland 2002, Toronto, Canada 2003, Venice, Italy 2004.
 2000 August - Audience and consultation with Pope John Paul II as part of the WARC-RC Dialogue Commission in Vatican and is also a member of the theological Network of the World Communion of Reformed Churches.

-Sadananda is also the honorary Executive Secretary of the Communion of Churches in India, an ecclesial communion of the Church of North India, Church of South India and Mar Thoma Church.
+Sadananda is also the honorary executive secretary of the Communion of Churches in India, an ecclesial communion of the Church of North India, Church of South India and Mar Thoma Church.

-In August 2015, the Council of the United Theological College, Bangalore elected Daniel Sadananda as the Chairperson of the College Society for the triennium 2015-2018 succeeding G. Devakadasham, the outgoing Chairperson.
+In August 2015, the Council of the United Theological College, Bangalore elected Sadananda as the chairperson of the College Society for the triennium 2015-2018 succeeding G. Devakadasham, the outgoing chairperson.

-In April 2016 Dr. Sadananda was elected Vice President of National Council of Churches in India, at the Jabalpur Assembly, for the quadrennial 2016-2020.
+In April 2016 Sadananda was elected vice president of National Council of Churches in India, at the Jabalpur Assembly, for the quadrennial 2016-2020.

-In September 2017 Dr Sadananda was elected as Vice President of Christian Institute of Religion and Society, Bangalore.
+In September 2017 Sadananda was elected as vice president of Christian Institute of Religion and Society, Bangalore.

-In December 2017 Dr Sadananda was elected to the Senate of Serampore College, as Senator, to serve the Senate of Serampore College as it enters its centenary year and Serampore College its bicentenary year.
+In December 2017 Sadananda was elected to the Senate of Serampore College, as senator, to serve the Senate of Serampore College as it enters its centenary year and Serampore College its bicentenary year.

-In 2012 January, Sadananda was invited as Bible study leader at the XXXIII Session of the CSI Synod held at Kanyakumari and conducted Two Bible studies on "That in God's hands they may be One" and "That they all may be One as We are One".
+In 2012 January, Sadananda was invited as Bible study leader at the XXXIII Session of the CSI Synod held at Kanyakumari and conducted two Bible studies on "That in God's hands they may be One" and "That they all may be One as We are One".

-Between 2000-2006, 2010-12 he served as the Convenor, CSI Liturgy Commission (Four terms) and oversaw the process of revision, editing, printing and publishing of the CSI Book of Common Worship - first-ever revision of the CSI Liturgy after the Book of Common Worship which was adopted shortly after the formation of CSI in 1947.
+Between 2000-2006, 2010-12 he served as the convenor, CSI Liturgy Commission (Four terms) and oversaw the process of revision, editing, printing and publishing of the CSI Book of Common Worship - first-ever revision of the CSI Liturgy after the Book of Common Worship which was adopted shortly after the formation of CSI in 1947.
 The revision process took six years of intense and committed hard work.
 The Revised Book of Common Worship was accepted and authorised for general use in the CSI during Synod Session at Bangalore 2004.
 Officially released at the Synod Session at Mysore 2006.

 Sadananda has also served as Member, Communion of Churches in India (CSI-CNI-Mar Thoma Church) Worship and Mission Commission2000-2004; and Member, CCI Lectionary Committee, involved in the revision of the CCI Common lectionary, 2012-2014.

 Since June 2010, he is also the Honorary Correspondent of CSI-KASDES Kittel Memorial Pre-university College, Mangalore, CSI-KASDES Kittel Memorial High School, Mangalore and CSI-KASDES UBMC Higher Primary School, Gorigudda, Mangalore of which he is an alumnus.